runehoejlund/north-simulation/ReadMe.md

 ## Getting started

 ### Setting up (build and run) bout++ container
 You need to have downloaded [Docker](https://docker.com/get-started) to run the project.

-1. Start Docker (so that the Docker Deamon is running)

-2. Open a terminal from the project folder and run the following commands
+Start Docker (so that the Docker Deamon is running).
+Open a terminal from the project folder and run the following commands

-3. Build docker image from the Dockerfile
+1. Build docker image from the Dockerfile

 ```
 docker build -t north-simulation .
 ```

-4. Run the docker container using the just-built image with options:
+2. Run the docker container using the just-built image with options:

 `-it`: creates an interactive terminal in the container.
 `-v`: creates shared directory.
 Files in the docker image put in `/home/boutuser/bout-img-shared` should be visible in your host `shared` directory.